-In the Masters program I teach a dual mode cohort, with both internal and external students who move fluidly across study modes from unit to unit and even week to week.
+I have a background in teaching dual mode cohorts, with both internal and external students who move fluidly across study modes from course to course and even week to week.
 I am focused on creating participatory learning experiences that foster engagement across both internal and external cohorts.
 I use social media to meet my students in their own spaces and to provide opportunities for students to connect with me, each other, and industry.

 I am an interdisciplinary human experience researcher with interests in social media research, information research (particularly in the context of social media), and scholarship of teaching and learning.
 There are many synergies between these research domains and I capitalise on these by researching at the nexus of these three domains: my social media research, information research and teaching and learning research all focus on people’s experience of digital life, related to work, study and their everyday lives.
 My social media research to date has had three foci: applications of social media in information organisations and personal professional use by information professionals (work); information experience in social media (everyday life); and social media use in higher education (study).